Gardening for the Birds

 Take a look at your garden from a bird’s point of view.
 Here are five tips:

-3. Consider bird-friendly trees.
-Natives like oak, cedar, birch, maple, choke cherry, and serviceberry provide insects, seeds, and fruit along with shelter and nest sites.
-Berry-producing plants are essential food sources for many birds.
+2. For food, let’s start with berries, which many birds eat.
+Native trees like oak, cedar, birch, maple, choke cherry, and serviceberry are great choices.
 Red fruits seem to be a favorite.
 Plantings of ornamental crabapples and cherries, mulberry, holly, and mountain ash will draw flocks of birds to their flowers and berries.
-Just make sure you net your raspberries, or they may be taken too!
+Just make sure you net your raspberries, or they may be taken, too!

-As long as they pose no danger to people or property let dead trees stand.
+7. As long as they pose no danger to people or property, let dead trees stand.
 They give cavity-nesting birds a place to call home and provide insects and grubs for other birds to eat.

 Birds will reward your efforts by helping to control insects, garden pests, and mosquitoes.
 By planting a variety of food sources for each season, you will create a year-round haven for our feathered friends and prove that gardening is really for the birds!